thi-ng/blog/2015/20151215-jacobs-ladder-of-coding.md

 computer executing a simple process.
 Later at college, my own CS prof too would often quote Alan Perlis:

-> “ To understand a program you must become both the machine and the
+> “To understand a program you must become both the machine and the
 > program.” — Alan Perlis

 Initially we’d only be using the machine largely to just verify our ideas